lmc2179/lmc2179.github.io/drafts/bsplines.md

 How to use them in Python

-Graphing them with a PDP (?); plotting them somehow (what does this do if it's nonlinear: https://www.statsmodels.org/stable/generated/statsmodels.graphics.regressionplots.plot_partregress.html#statsmodels.graphics.regressionplots.plot_partregress)
+Graphing them with a PDP; [partregress](https://www.statsmodels.org/stable/generated/statsmodels.graphics.regressionplots.plot_partregress.html#statsmodels.graphics.regressionplots.plot_partregress) doesn't work for non-linear stuff

 Looking at CIs of the PDP